phanakata/ML_for_kirigami_design/README.md

 # ML_for_kirigami_design
 Python package to model and to perform topology optimization for graphene kirigami using deep learning.
-We specically use convolutional neural networks (similar to VGGNet architecure) for regression.
+We use convolutional neural networks (similar to VGGNet architecure) for regression.

 ## Paper
 See our published paper: <a href="https://arxiv.org/abs/1808.06111" style="color:#268cd7